(Aiming to explain with minimal legalese.)

 Trustee – a person (or company) appointed to hold property on trust for others, the beneficiaries subject to the terms set out in a will, as a testamentary trust.
 Executors are often appointed to act as trustees where a trustee role is required following administration of the estate.
 However professional advisers or their firms may also be appointed depending on the circumstances.

 Will – is the officially recognised legal record of a person’s intentions as to what they want to have happen to their property when they die.
 Central to planning ahead it is often part of a wider estate plan.
+In most state and territory wills and succession legislation a “will” is defined to “include a codicil and any other testamentary disposition”.
+In addition, the various Interpretation Acts can import meanings of certain terms where they are used in the wills and succession Acts.

 Will-maker – person who makes a will.